smap-consulting/smapserver2/README.md

 The installation scripts currently are tested only on supported Ubuntu LTS versions and contain some lines specific to Ubuntu.

 *  Copy the setup folder to the location on the linux server that you want to install the Smap server
-*  Build the war files for surveyMobileAPI, surveyKPI, koboToolbox API and copy them the deploy/version1 folder under setup
+*  Build the war files for surveyMobileAPI, surveyKPI, koboToolbox API and copy them the setup/deploy/version1 folder
-*  Create a runnable jar file for subscribers and copy it to the deply/version1 folder
+*  Create a runnable jar file for subscribers and copy it to the setup/deploy/version1 folder
+*  Create a folder subscribers in setup/deploy/version1 and export the default and forward folders in the subscribers project into there
 *  run the install script in the install folder as: sudo su install.sh

 Upgrades